 Wimbledon No.1 Court Roof in London.
 Courtesy of The All England Lawn Tennis Club.

 Thornton Tomasetti provided structural and façade engineering for the redevelopment of the No.1 Court at The All England Lawn Tennis Club in Wimbledon.
-The project will add a new roof with fixed and moveable components; increase seating capacity by 900 seats on two new tiers; create a new two-level public plaza; and upgrade seats, concessions and catering areas, and hospitality facilities throughout the court.
+The project added a new roof with fixed and moveable components; increased seating capacity by 900 seats on two new tiers; created a new two-level public plaza; and upgraded seats, concessions and catering areas, and hospitality facilities throughout the court.